saginadir/Helperbird-Dyslexia/README.md

 Helperbird
 ==========

-Helper Bird is a Google Chrome add-on that changes the font and style of the website to help with dyslexia by making it easier to read.
+Helperbird is an extension that overrides all fonts on webpage with the award winning OpenDyslexic font and  changes the page to be more easily read.
+You can switch it on and off at any time.
+Helping people with dyslexia.

 Features